uwescience/DSSG2016-UnsafeFoods/data-organizing.md

-All of our products are in the Grocery and Gourmet Food category, but it looks like Canned Dry & Packaged Foods might be the biggest headache for Amazon.</br>
+All of our products are in the Grocery and Gourmet Food category, but it looks like Canned Dry & Packaged Foods might be the biggest headache for Amazon.

 What about brands?
 What is the range of number of recalls that a single brand endured within the time frame of our recall data set?